Theoslyy/Projetos-Antigos/README.md

 # Old Stuff
-Some projects I started before I was in college to help some friends or just to have some fun, nothing too interesting or well-made.
+Some projects I started before I was in college to help some friends/to have some fun.
+Nothing too interesting or well-made, I simply like to keep things saved.